-Unlike other state trust fund statutes, this is not a blanket rule for every construction project.
+Unlike other state trust fund statutes, this is not a blanket rule for every project.
 This statute applies only to residential, owner-occupied construction projects.
-This limitation is intended to be a protection to payment where mechanics lien rights are otherwise not available.
-As §33-1002(2)(B) states;

 “no lien shall be allowed against the dwelling of a person who became an owner-occupant prior to construction… except by a person having executed in writing a contract directly with the owner-occupant.”

-Therefore, unless the contractor has a direct contract with the owner occupying the dwelling; they will be unable to file a mechanics lien.
-The trust fund statute is meant to add protection to lower tier participants on these projects.
-That’s because those subs and suppliers that aren’t protected by mechanics lien laws.
+Therefore, unless the contractor has a direct contractual relationship with the owner occupying the dwelling, they will be unable to file a mechanics lien.
+And therein lies the problem.

 Arizona construction trust fund requirements

 When a prime contractor receives money from the owner on an Arizona residential project, the trust fund statutes are automatically applied.
 The payments are then held in a fiduciary capacity by the GC for the benefit of the subs and suppliers to the project.
 This not only imposes specific requirements on the prime contractor but also some significant liabilities.

 It has been established that these statutes create an express or technical trust sufficient to establish a fiduciary relationship according to the case of In re Baird.
 This imposes a fiduciary duty on the contractor.
 Thus, the contractor (fiduciary) is required to act in the financial best interests of the beneficiaries.
 The beneficiaries being, under the Arizona trust fund provision, subcontractors and suppliers who provided the labor or materials for which the payments are being made.